G2-Games/welcome.sh/README.md

 It installs to `~/.welcome/welcome.sh`, and adds a line to the bottom of `~/.bashrc` or `~/.zshrc`

 #### Manual Installation
-To use it, download the latest `welcome.sh` from <a href="https://github.com/G2-Games/welcome.sh/releases/latest">releases</a> and place it in your home directory.
+To install it manually, download the latest `welcome.sh` from <a href="https://github.com/G2-Games/welcome.sh/releases/latest">releases</a> and place it in your home directory.
 Then add `bash ~/welcome.sh` to your `.bashrc`.
 It works without the config file, but you can also add that to your home directory for easier manual updates.

 ### Updating:
 Run the script again to check for an update.
 If you have an older version it will prompt you.
 You can update **from** any version **to** any newer version.
 The proper files will be downloaded as necessary.